 You may not need to use sunscreen on the bottoms of your feet, but the tops are a totally different story.
 Anytime you’re going barefoot or wearing shoes that leave the tops of your feet exposed — even partially — you’ll want to give them a quick spritz or slather with sunscreen.
 Apply your sunscreen of choice — making sure to cover your toes, too — and you should be good to go as long as you reapply regularly.

 How to Apply Sunscreen to Your Lips

 While you shouldn't smooth a regular old sunscreen onto your lips, your pout still needs sun protection.
 That’s where lip balm formulated with broad-spectrum SPF comes in.
 Protecting your pout can go a long way in keeping your lips smooth and primed for lip makeup application.

 How to Apply Sunscreen to Your Scalp

 We’ve learned this lesson the hard way — you don’t want a sunburned scalp.
 You can go about protecting your scalp a few ways.
 The obvious one is wearing sunscreen.
 While we don’t recommend rubbing sunscreen onto your hair, a powder sunscreen is perfect for dusting a little SPF onto your part.

-Then, you can take frequent cool baths and showers to help get relief.
-Avoid staying in the tub for too long, which can be drying—and steer clear of harsh soap, which could irritate your skin further.
+Then, you can take frequent cool baths and showers to help get relief, according to the AAD.
+Avoid staying in the tub for too long, which can be drying, and steer clear of harsh soaps that can irritate your skin further.
 Using a moisturizer formulated with aloe vera could also help provide some soothing relief.
-Finally, wear loose, soft, breathable clothing to help avoid further skin irritation.
+Finally, wear loose, breathable clothing to help avoid further skin irritation.